dc4e/simple-ip-blocker/readme.txt

 The first list ist used to block the REMOTE_ADDR IPs the second one is used to block X-Forwarded-For IPs.
 The plugin adds a subpage to the main menu of the settings page.
 The client IP check is done over the 'plugin_loaded' hook.
-IPs listed inside the REMOTE_ADDR list will automcatically be used to check against X-Forwarded-For.